-In this guide, we look at the efficiency of the different energy sources for electricity production.
+In this guide, we look at the water footprint and water efficiency of the different energy sources for electricity production.

 Summary – Water Efficiency Of Energy Sources For Electricity Production

 Water is also used from other direct and indirect activities in electricity production other than the operation stage – such as for mining and extraction of energy sources, cleaning, processing, waste disposal, and so on

 There’s a difference between water withdrawals and water consumption – water consumed means the water isn’t returned to it’s source and it permanently used up, whereas water withdrawn may be returned to it’s sources or re-used

 When looking at water use per one megawatt hour of electricity produced (according to various reports) …

 Solar thermal with wet cooling, coal, nuclear and natural gas use the most water.